 - A drunk driver runs a red light and T-bones your vehicle in the intersection.
 The liability will fall on the other driver, whose drunk driving and red light running caused the accident.
 If the drunk driver drank at a business establishment, such as a bar, the establishment might face additional liability.
 Dram shop liability occurs if a bar's employees continue to serve alcohol to a visibly drunk person.
-In circumstances where someone injured another due to drunk driving, the victims should discuss the situation with an attorney specializing in drunk driving.
+In circumstances where someone injured another due to drunk driving, the victims should discuss the situation with an attorney who handles drunk driving cases.

 A sideswipe accident is one where two vehicles traveling in the same direction make contact with one another while moving.
 This type of accident is hazardous on the freeway, where speeds are faster, and there is a chance that neither driver anticipated the collision.
 Liability for damages caused in a sideswipe collision depends on who had the right-of-way in the travel lane and what each driver's behavior was leading up to the crash.

 Some scenarios involving sideswipe accidents and liability include: